 Mortgages-Mortgages consist of asset specific non-recourse borrowings that are secured by our Ground Leases.
-As of December 31, 2021, our mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% (our combined weighted average interest rate of our consolidated mortgage debt and the mortgage debt of our unconsolidated ventures, applying our percentage interest in the ventures, was 3.95%) and have maturities between April 2027 and November 2069.
+As of December 31, 2022, our mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% and have maturities between April 2027 and November 2069.